k5map/Allstar-Scripts/README.md

 ## Make script file executable

-If you want the script to run on a schedule, a crontab job must be created.
-To open this crontab editor go to the command like and execute this command:
+If you want the script to run on a schedule, a 'root' crontab job must be created.
+To access the crontab editor, enter the following commands:
 ```
+sudo su
-sudo crontab -e
+crontab -e
+exit
 ```
 You can use the website of https://crontab.guru/ for more details on your crontab entries.